-13. Promote and Deliver Applied Thesis/Practicum Presentation
+14. Promote and Deliver Applied Thesis Presentation

-Schedule your applied thesis/practicum presentation with the Programs Coordinator.
+Schedule your applied thesis presentation with the Programs Coordinator.
 Communicate with your committee about the presentation times they can attend.
-You will design a flyer to promote your presentation and encourage attendance.
+You will design a flyer to promote your thesis and encourage attendance.
 The Programs Coordinator and your chair will provide instructions regarding the flyer and presentation.